aleisalem/salus/docs/scanners/gitleaks.md

 --max-target-megabytes # No limit on how large a file can be to be scanned --format {csv,custom,html,screen,txt,xml,yaml}   # We always export to JSON --source # Left to default
---msg-template MSG_TEMPLATE   # unsupported because it only works with --format custom
 ```

 ## Exceptions